-While the stock market has been relatively calm over the past six weeks, make no mistake about it – we’re living in uncertain times.
+While the stock market has been relatively calm since the turn of the year, make no mistake about it – we’re living in uncertain times.

 So how can investors protect their portfolio’s when times are unpredictable?
-And how can we expect the stock market to perform during the second half of 2023?
+And how can we expect the stock market to perform during 2024?
 In this article, we’re going to explore both of these questions, and more!
 So keep reading for all the details or click on a link below to jump straight to a specific section…

-On 20 February, much was made of the index surpassing the 8,000 points mark for the first time ever.
+Back in February 2023, you may remember that much was made of the FTSE 100 surpassing the 8,000 points mark for the first time ever.
 In fact, following such a strong start to the year, you’d have been forgiven for thinking the FTSE 100 was at the beginning of a non-stop bull run.

 Yet it didn’t take too long for reality to bite back…

 If two banks had already collapsed amid a slight hike in interest rates, surely more could follow suit.
-After all, it’s no secret that there are a host of zombie banks out there unable to cope with anything other than artificially low interest rates – just ask the owners of Credit Suisse!
-What’s more, with inflation still a major problem among Western economies, it’s no longer a conspiracy to suggest central bank policies could now lead to a collapse in the entire global banking system.
+After all, it’s no secret that there are a host of zombie banks out there unable to cope with anything other than artificially low interest rates.

 So, without further ado, here are 4 tips on how you can invest during uncertain times.